James Ensor’s Fighting Skeletons

-We can’t let Halloween pass by without mention of the late Victorian avante-garde painter James Ensor.
-Often likened to Munch is his ability to convey the miseries of human experience, while often macabre his paintings are also colourfully carnivalesque.
+Do you know the late Victorian and avant-garde painter James Ensor?
+Often likened to Edvard Munch is his ability to convey the miseries of human experience, while often macabre, his paintings are also colorfully carnivalesque.

-Where Munch presents us with vast vacuums of bleak desperation, Ensor presents us with black comedies featuring sublimely ridiculous characters (such as these two skeletons) doing equally silly things.
-He paints a picture that revels in the absurdity of life, preferring to use his brand of dark humour to extol the hysteria of being alive while at the same time commenting on its pain, its fragility, and its temporal nature.
+Where Edvard Munch (1863–1944) presents us with vast vacuums of bleak desperation, James Ensor (1860–1949) presents us with black comedies featuring sublimely ridiculous characters (such as these two skeletons) doing equally silly things.
+He paints a picture that revels in the absurdity of life, preferring to use his brand of dark humor to extol the hysteria of being alive while at the same time commenting on its pain, its fragility, and its temporal nature.

 Ensor’s psychological approach was unusual among his peers.
 He tended to look inwards – much like Munch – and what we see is an impressionistic and subjective interpretation of his interior landscape.
-His inner thoughts were colourful, perhaps because when he was growing up his mother had a souvenir shop and he was able to surround himself with curiosities from a young age.
-His inner thoughts however also leaned toward the darker side of life: he seemed fascinated by the irrationality of human behaviour, but also the mean curiosity with which we sometimes observe others.
+His inner thoughts were colorful, perhaps because when he was growing up his mother had a souvenir shop and he was able to surround himself with curiosities from a young age.
+His inner thoughts, however, also leaned toward the darker side of life: he seemed fascinated by the irrationality of human behavior, but also the mean curiosity with which we sometimes observe others.
 This can be seen in Skeletons Fighting over a Dead Man below (1891).

-Ensor uses the figure of Death – a figure that needs no sustenance of any kind and feels no shame or embarrassment – to mirror the baser behaviours of human beings.
-In the meantime Ensor’s live people are masked: we do not know what they are thinking behind the concealed faces.
+Ensor uses the figure of death – a figure that needs no sustenance of any kind and feels no shame or embarrassment – to mirror the baser behaviors of human beings.
+In the meantime, Ensor’s live people are masked: we do not know what they are thinking behind the concealed faces.
 This creates a frightening and unpredictable situation where normal expectation has been subverted.

-In Masks Confronting Death (1888) Ensor again uses a skeleton or Death figure, but this time places it in the midst of masked onlookers.
+In Masks Confronting Death (1888), Ensor again uses a skeleton or a death figure, but this time places it in the midst of masked onlookers.
 They close in around the central figure, curious perhaps, or maybe irresistibly drawn to it in recognition of the ultimate destiny of all living things.
-There is no sense of the absurd in this painting, but instead, there is isolation and inevitability.
+There is no sense of the absurd in this painting, instead, there is isolation and inevitability.
 Ensor had lost his father the year before he painted this, so perhaps he was confronting the impermanence of his own life.